Most aortic dissections occur because high blood pressure causes the artery’s wall to deteriorate.

 A dissection that involves the first few inches of the aorta (ascending aorta) closest to the heart may affect the attachments of the aortic valve, the heart valve that keeps blood from flowing back into the heart.
 If the aortic valve attachments are weakened, the valve can leak, causing heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more .

 The distinctive symptoms of an aortic dissection usually make the diagnosis obvious to doctors, although the disorder causes a variety of symptoms that sometimes resemble those of other disorders.
-In about two thirds of people with aortic dissection, pulses in the arms and legs are diminished or absent.
+In some people with aortic dissection, pulses in the arms and legs are diminished or absent.
 Depending on the location of the dissection along the aorta, there may be a difference in blood pressure between the right and left arm.
-A dissection that is moving backward toward the heart may cause a murmur that can be heard through a stethoscope.
+A dissection that is moving toward the heart may cause a murmur that can be heard through a stethoscope.

 About 20% of people who have an aortic dissection die before they reach the hospital.